yamilvindas/LQ-KNN_DataAnnotation/README.md

 ## I) Introduction

-This repository presents the code of the MNIST and OrganCMNIST experiments of the submitted paper *Semi-automatic data annotation based on feature space projection and local quality metrics: An application to Cerebral Emboli characterization*.
+This repository presents the code of the MNIST and OrganCMNIST experiments of the paper *Semi-automatic data annotation based on feature space projection and local quality metrics: An application to Cerebral Emboli characterization* [Vindas et aL. (2022)](https://www.sciencedirect.com/science/article/pii/S1361841522000883?via%3Dihub).

 ## II) Configuration